adityakamath/adityakamath.github.io/_posts/2022-07-24-akros2-firmware-part-2.md

 	</figcaption>
 </figure>

-Next, using the ROS2 command line tools, I can then publish the ```/mode``` topic of ```akros2_msgs/Mode``` type to check the subscriber running on the Teensy.
+Next, using the ROS2 command line tools, I could then publish the ```/mode``` topic of ```akros2_msgs/Mode``` type to check the subscriber running on the Teensy.
 The colors should change according to the high level behavior defined in the firmware.
 The mode subscriber and the Neopixel indicator worked perfectly in my first attempt, much to my surprise.
 After setup, without the agent connected, the LEDs turned Cyan as expected.
 When the agent was connected, the LEDs turned to the color defined by the mode.
 When no mode was set, it turned to Green (teleop mode) by default.
-Blue is used for the autonomous mode, and Red is used to indicate when the emergency stop button is pressed.
-When the ```estop``` mode was set to true (i.e. to simulate that the button being pressed), the motors were forced to brake as programmed.
-The twist publisher isn't able to do anything till the ```estop``` mode is set back to false.
+Blue was used for the autonomous mode, and Red was used to indicate when the emergency stop button is pressed.

 [![AKROS2 mode indicator with Linorobot2 firmware](https://adityakamath.github.io/assets/img/akros2_firmware_mode_test_ss.jpg)](https://www.youtube.com/watch?v=8OaFAiKtNno "AKROS2 mode indicator with Linorobot2 firmware")